-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Not relevant <not applicable=""></not> <not Applicable&gt;</not We do not discharge to fresh surface water as all of our direct discharge goes to municipalities in accordance with building code and local, regional, and federal regulations.
-In the United States, the Clean Water acts specifies national water quality criteria for pollutants in surface water and further makes it unlawful to discharge any pollution into navigable waters.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Not relevant <not applicable=""></not> <not Applicable></not We do not discharge to fresh surface water as all of our direct discharge goes to municipalities in accordance with building code and local, regional, and federal regulations.
+In the United States, the Clean Water Act specifies national water quality criteria for pollutants in surface water and further makes it unlawful to discharge any pollution into navigable waters.
 We apply these principles throughout our global properties.
 We do not anticipate water discharge to fresh surface water to be relevant in the future as our business model remains the same.
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable&gt;</not We do not discharge to brackish surface water/seawater as all of our direct discharge goes to municipalities in accordance with building code and local, regional, and federal regulations.
-In the United States, the Clean Water acts specifies national water quality criteria for pollutants in surface water and further makes it unlawful to discharge any pollution into navigable waters.
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable></not We do not discharge to brackish surface water/seawater as all of our direct discharge goes to municipalities in accordance with building code and local, regional, and federal regulations.
+In the United States, the Clean Water Act specifies national water quality criteria for pollutants in surface water and further makes it unlawful to discharge any pollution into navigable waters.
 We apply these principles throughout our global properties.
 We do not anticipate water discharge to fresh surface water to be relevant in the future as our business model remains the same.
-Groundwater Relevant 363 About the same This source of water discharge is relevant as water from our resorts' outdoor irrigation and landscaped areas can percolate into groundwater.
+Groundwater Relevant 276 About the same This source of water discharge is relevant as water from our resorts' outdoor irrigation and landscaped areas can percolate into groundwater.
 Our internal water model calculates groundwater discharge based on various parameters including sub-metered data and irrigation efficiency of our Rain Bird systems.
 Our water model estimates that 3% of water is lost via evaporation and landscaping practices.
-This source of water discharge remains about the same as there were no major changes to landscaping practices at our resorts that would cause an increase in mater use and subsequently an increase in groundwater discharge.
+This source of water discharge remains about the same as there were no major changes to landscaping practices at our resorts that would cause an increase in water use and subsequently an increase in groundwater discharge.
 In the future, water discharge to groundwater is expected to remain about the same or increase as new areas of the resort become operational including outdoor areas which may cause an increase in irrigation needs.
-Third-party destinations Relevant 9081 About the same This discharge destination is relevant as all of our direct water discharge is sent to municipalities in accordance with regional and federal regulations (such as US Clean Water Act and NPDES permitting).
-The majority of our discharge water is generated through resort services, which is ultimately discharged through the sanitary sewage system and sent to the municipality.
+Third-party destinations Relevant 8931 About the same This discharge destination is relevant as all of our direct water discharge is sent to municipalities in accordance with regional and federal regulations (such as US Clean Water Act and NPDES permitting).
+The majority of discharged water is generated through resort services, which is ultimately discharged through the sanitary system and sent to the municipality.
 Our internal water model calculates discharge to third-party sources using property bill data, cooling tower sub-metered information and a variety of facility specific parameters.
-Water discharge to third party destinations remained about the same as this discharge correlates strongly with overall water withdrawal and our withdrawal remained about the same when compared to last year.
-We anticipate discharge to third party destinations to remain about the same or increase as we seek out new development projects, bring new resort spaces online, increase food and beverage outlets and as we see increased visitation.
+Water discharge to third party destinations remained about the same as this discharge correlates with water withdrawal.
+In the near-term we anticipate that discharge to this source in 2020 and likely 2021 will be lower than 2019 due to the impact of covid-19.
+Once business returns to normal, we anticipate that our future water discharge will be similar to 2019 or increase as we seek out new development projects and bring new resort spaces online.

 (W1.4) Do you engage with your value chain on water-related issues?

 Yes, our suppliers